LamEnder/hent-AI/README.md

 * [1.6.9b](): Hotfix for ESRGAN and ESRGAN video.
 Fixed bug with the .ini.
 Note: .exe is unaffected, so no need for another version.

 * [1.6.9c](): Hotfix for image and mosaic decensoring for colab.
 Note: .exe is unaffected, so no need for another version.

+* [1.6.10](): Provide support for DirectML backend of Tensorflow.
+PyTorch DirectML is not supported (for now).
+Please use the CPU version instead.

 ## Installation directions